jazzband/django-analytical/docs/services/kiss_metrics.rst

     })
     return some_template.render(context)

-The output script tag will then include the corresponding Javascript event:
+The output script tag will then include the corresponding Javascript event as documented in the `KISSmetrics record API`_ docs.

-    _kmq.push(['record', 'Signed Up', {'Plan':'Pro', 'Amount':9.99}]);

 .. _kiss-metrics-properties: